 The house then passed to Lady Helena Gleichen, queen Victoria’s great-niece, and sister to Dr Axel Munthe’s portrait painter, and thereafter to her cousin Hilda Pennington-Mellor.
 Hilda was also related to the Cookes, the Walwyns, and to the Dukes of Wharton.
 She and her son Malcolm Munthe created the charitable trust which runs Hellens today.

-ConservationEach winter, for the last eight years, a group of ladies from the National Association of Decorative and Fine Arts Societies (NADFAS) have given up Friday mornings to work on conserving the historic fabrics and hangings in Hellens.
+ConservationEach winter, for the last ten years, a group of ladies from the National Association of Decorative and Fine Arts Societies (NADFAS) have given up Friday mornings to work on conserving the historic fabrics and hangings in Hellens.
 We are deeply grateful for their efforts.